 The Indian food industry is considered as one of the sunrise sectors due to its high growth potential and profitability.
 The Indian food processing industry accounts for 32 per cent of the country’s total food market and is ranked fifth in terms of production, consumption, export and expected growth.
 It contributes 8.8% of GVA in Manufacturing, 13% of India’s export and almost 6% of Industrial Investment.

-India is not only is a large producer of food but also has vast and growing consumer base along with.
+India is not only a large producer of food but also has vast and growing consumer base.
 But Despite its strong agricultural production base, a significant amount of food produce gets wasted in India due to inadequate infrastructure such as packaging facilities, storage, transportation, cold chain, and low levels of processing.
-According to the Ministry of Food Processing Industry (MoFPI), post-harvest losses account for US$1.5 billion (Rs 92,000 crores) annually..
+According to the Ministry of Food Processing Industry (MoFPI), post-harvest losses account for US$1.5 billion (Rs 92,000 crores) annually.

-The unorganized food processing sector in the country comprises nearly 25 lakh food processing enterprises which are unregistered and informal.
-This scheme is centrally sponsored scheme that is designated to address the challenges faced by the micro enterprises and to tap the potential of groups and cooperatives in supporting the upgradation and formalization of these enterprises.
+The unorganized food processing sector in the country comprises nearly 25 lakh food processing enterprises.
+This is centrally sponsored scheme that is designated to address the challenges faced by the micro enterprises and to tap the potential of groups and cooperatives in supporting the upgradation and formalization of these enterprises.
 The scheme adopts One district one product (ODOP) approach to reap the benefit of scale.
 One of the most significant components of the scheme is capacity building of these existing micro entrepreneurs.
 For more details please click here.

 Globalization and increased competition have intensified the need for highly skilled workforce in the economy to meet global standards of quality.